CluedIn-io/CluedIn.Documentation/docs/180-microsoft-integration/powerapps/020-features/010-sync-entitytypes-to-dataverse.md

 1. On the navigation pane, go to **Administration** > **Settings**, and then find the **PowerApps** section.

-1. In the **Sync CluedIn Entity Types to Dataverse Table** field, turn on the toggle to enable the feature.

-1. In the **Sync CluedIn Entity Types to Dataverse** field, enter the entity type that you want to sync.
+1. In **Sync CluedIn Entity Types to Dataverse Table**, turn on the toggle, and then enter the entity type that you want to sync.
 If you want to sync multiple entity types, separate them with a comma (for example, _/_Type1,/Type2,/Type3_).

     ![Sync Entity Types to Dataverse Tables](../images/sync-cluedin-entitytypes-setting.png)